Anbe Aaruyire (1975 film): Cast

+Production

+The film was launched at Vijaya Studios.
+B. Nagireddy switched on the camera while Sandow M. M. A. Chinnappa Thevar clapped the board.

 Soundtrack

 The music was composed by M. S. Viswanathan, with lyrics by Vaali.
+The song "Malligai Mullai" is set in Tilang raga.

 Reception

 A critic from Film World wrote, "Anbe Aaruyirey could have been a fine comedy if Sivaji didn't work in it and the script had avoided vulgar scenes.
 It was quite painful to watch Sivaji making faces and behaving like Rishi Kapoor.
 For most part the camera concentrated on Manjula's inadequate bosom and her navel".
 Kanthan of Kalki said Tirulokchandar did not utilise his direction and writing well.